 Farrow & Ball recognises the importance of taking action to combat modern slavery and human trafficking.
 During our financial year to 31st March 2020 we will continue to asses this risk to workers in our business and supply chain and improve supply chain accountability.
 We are also committed to continuous improvement of our processes to tackle slavery and human trafficking.

 We source goods, materials and services, including the following, directly from suppliers:

 - Raw materials for paint and wallpaper; Brushes, rollers and other decorating products; Primary and secondary product packaging and labelling; Marketing and merchandising materials; Uniform and personal protective equipment; Office supplies

-We operate within the coatings industry sector, which is not identified as high-risk sector for modern slavery.
+We operate within the coatings industry sector, which is not identified as a high-risk sector for modern slavery.
 We operate a strict supplier selection process and have a close knowledge of key suppliers with whom we have long-standing relationships.
-We source a large majority of our goods and services from European Union and North American suppliers, in which regions modern slavery is not prevalent, but we recognise that certain goods/services and the countries from which they are sourced, may carry greater risk.
+We source a large majority of our goods and services from the European Union and North American suppliers, in which regions modern slavery is not prevalent, but we recognise that certain goods/services and the countries from which they are sourced, may carry greater risk.

 As part of our ongoing initiative to identify and mitigate potential risk of modern slavery, we have

 - Set up a team to manage supply chain compliance with anti-slavery values

 - Identified resources and tools to develop processes to tackle slavery/human trafficking

 - Conducted an internal audit of Farrow & Ball’s employment policies and practices